Back

 In this image we see the numbers 86 and 860 written inside a table.
 The columns of the table are labeled with the number place values.The number 86 is in the first row of the table.
 The 8 is in the tens column and the 6 is just to the right in the ones column.
 In the next row down is the number 860.
 The 8 is in the hundreds column while the 6 is in the tens column and the 0 is in the ones column.

-In this example, we can see how our original number, 86 when multiplied by 10 moves from 8 tens and 6 ones to 8 hundreds, 6 tens and 0 ones.
-When multiplying by 10, each number moved one space to the left in the place value chart.
+The place value chart shows how the original number, 86, when multiplied by 10 moves from 8 tens and 6 ones to 8 hundreds, 6 tens, and 0 ones.
+When multiplying by 10, each number moves one space to the left in the place value chart.

 )